 2015).
-Hence, training partners in emotional communication and possibly implementing communication training to an extended social network and even medical professionals might
+Hence, training partners in emotional communication and possibly implementing communication training to an extended social network and even medical professionals might be helpful for infertile women and might influence their sense of social support.

 Regardless of culture, the present study indicates that infertility is a stressor that results in psychological suffering.
-This finding emphasizes the importance of psychological interventions as complements to the conventional medical treatment of infertility in order to minimize infertility-related distress and prevent the discontinuation of treatment due to treatment-induced strain.
+This finding emphasizes the importance of psychological interventions as complements to the conventional medical treatment of infertility in order to minimize infertility-related distress and prevent the discontinuation of treatment due to treatmentinduced strain.